rezakj/iCellR/README.md

 ```
 ### gene gene correlation

+Gene-gene correlation refers to the relationship or association between the expression levels of two genes across cells or samples.
+It helps identify patterns of co-expression, which can provide insights into cell type identification, biological pathways, regulatory networks, or functional relationships.

 ```r
 # impute more cells by increasing nn for better resulst.
 my.obj <- run.impute(my.obj,dims = 1:10,data.type = "pca", nn = 50)